quale-quest/sql-mvc/README.md

 **Paradigm inversion - write web applications in SQL instead of JavaScript.**

-In 1991 Oracle added a few extensions to SQL to create Procedural SQL, so now we have added a few extensions to Procedural SQL, to create Application SQL - it is that simple.
+In 1991 Oracle added a few extensions to SQL to create Procedural SQL, so now we have added a few more extensions to SQL, to create QUery Application Language Extensions (QUALE) - it is that simple.

 **Recent change log: Improved Syntax and added cloud9 install, faster compile.**